Winter Sale is here! Get 15% off with code SNOW15. Offer ends December 31, SHOP NOW.

 More than 100 genes have been associated with a higher risk of developing IBD.
 The majority are related to immune function, in particular the interplay between the immune system and the microbiome (the bacterial environment in our body).

-Researchers theorize that the genes which make an individual more susceptible to IBD are involved in the recognition and elimination of pathogenic bacteria.
+Researchers theorize that the genes that make an individual more susceptible to IBD are involved in the recognition and elimination of pathogenic bacteria.
 The altered expression of these genes and their influence on microbiota may be the cause of dysbiosis – an unbalance of gut bacteria found in IBD patients.

 Crohn’s Genetics